Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

 4. Data Manipulation Language (DML) Snippets¶

-files for all three databases demonstrate this:
+The basic syntax for INSERT, UPDATE, and DELETE is highly standardized.
+The queries.sql files for all three databases demonstrate this:

 -